-Overview of Computer Graphics covering,
+Overview of Computer Graphics Covering

-Listing the computer technologies that impact on graphical communication, Demonstrating knowledge of the theory of CAD software [such as: The Menu System, Toolbars (Standard, Object Properties, Draw, Modify and Dimension), Drawing Area (Background, Crosshairs, Coordinate System), Dialog boxes and windows, Shortcut menus (Button Bars), The Command Line (where applicable), The Status Bar, Different methods of zoom as used in CAD, Select and erase objects.; Isometric Views of lines, Planes, Simple and compound Solids];
+Introduction to CAD software: The Menu System, Toolbars (Standard, Object Properties, Draw, Modify and Dimension), Drawing Area (Background, Crosshairs, Coordinate System), Dialog boxes and windows, Shortcut menus (Button Bars).
+The Status Bar, Different methods of zoom as used in CAD, Select and erase objects.

-Customisation & CAD Drawing
+Customization & CAD Drawing

-Consisting of setup of the drawing page and the printer, including scale settings, Setting up of units and drawing limits; ISO and ANSI standards for coordinate dimensioning and tolerancing;Orthographic constraints,Snap to objects manually and automatically; Producing drawings by using various coordinate input entry methods to draw straight lines, Applying various ways of drawing circles;
+Consisting of setup of the drawing page and the printer, including scale settings, Setting up of units and drawing limits; Orthographic constraints, Snap to objects manually and automatically; Producing drawings by using various coordinate input entry methods to draw straight lines and other basic geometric entities.

-Annotations, layering & other functions covering
+Annotations, layering & other functions

-Applying dimensions to objects, applying annotations to drawings; Setting up and use of Layers, layers to create drawings, Create, edit and use customized layers; Changing line lengths through modifying existing lines(extend/lengthen); Printing document stop a perusing the print command;orthographic projection techniques;Drawing sectional views of composite right regular geometric solids and project the true shape of the sectioned surface; Drawing annotation, Computeraided design (CAD) software modeling of parts and assemblies.
-Parametric and non-parametric solid, surface, and wireframe models.
-Part editing and twodimensional documentation of models.
-Planar projection theory, including sketching of perspective, isometric, multiview, auxiliary, and section views.
-Spatial visualization exercises.
+Applying dimensions to objects and annotations to drawings; Setting up and use of Layers, Printing document stop a per using the print command; orthographic projection techniques; Drawing sectional views of composite right regular geometric solids and project the true shapeof the sectioned surface; Drawing annotation